doc4d/4d-web-studio/docs/design-webforms/components.md

 |Matrix| Container of repeated Styleboxes.
 Its Stylebox must have a fixed height set in pixels|
 |Webform loader| Displays a webform inside the current Webform component|

+> More components will be available in the future, and the existing components will be enhanced.

-#### About Webform loaders
+#### Setting a Webform loader's initial value

 A Webform loader's initial value determines which webform it displays when it loads.
-You can set that initial value in the Properties panel.
-An initial values set this way is ignored if a datasource of type Text is attached to the Webform loader.
+You can set that initial value in one of the following ways:

-You can get a Webform loader to dynamically display webforms.
-To do this, bind a local datasource of type Text to it.
-That way, when the value of the datasource changes, the webform whose name matches that value is displayed.

-> More components will be available in the future, and the existing components will be enhanced.
+* using the Properties panel
+* by binding a local datasource of type Text to it and giving it an initial value.

+The initial value must match the name of the webform to display.

+The difference between these methods is that using a local datasource allows you to dynamically update the contents of the Webform loader by changing the value of the datasource.

 ## Server-side reference